-Droplets are a scalable computer platform that can be customized to meet all of a business’s application needs.
+Droplets is a scalable computer platform that can be customized to meet all of a business’s application needs.
 It also includes add-on storage, monitoring, and advanced security.

 You can choose between standard or optimized droplets and then customize to your heart’s content.
 Droplets let devs skip time-consuming installation and configuration to move right along toward code deployment.

-Whereas Droplets were for app deployment, Spaces are about simple object storage.
+Whereas Droplets is for app deployment, Spaces is about simple object storage.

 We’re talking about a secure system that allows you to store and deliver data to applications and end-users.
-Spaces operate under a simple process, creating reliable storage with a drag-and-drop UI or API.
+Spaces operates under a simple process, creating reliable storage with a drag-and-drop UI or API.